VicMarn/CS50FinalProjApi/README.md

 # CS50FinalProjApi
-API written in Flask for the final project of CS50
+API written in Flask as part of CS50's final project